Pakolight/calendar-agent/README.md

    SENDER_EMAIL=organizer@example.com OPENAI_API_KEY=...
 POLL_INTERVAL_SECONDS=300 python main.py
    ```

-The script will print the ID of each created Calendar event.
-Processed messages are marked as read to avoid duplication while the bot runs.
+The service will print the ID of each created Calendar event.
+Processed messages are marked as read to avoid duplication.